-a) Technical definition of rock glaciers
+3a) Technical definition of rock glaciers

-The present technical definition (also called working definition) is exclusively addressed to frame rock glacier inventorying and lies beyond any outstanding controversy, for example about rock glacier genesis and ice origin.
-The following technical definition relies on the most common geomorphological evidences allowing the identification of rock glaciers in the landscape:
+The present technical definition (also called operational definition) is exclusively addressed to frame rock glacier inventorying and lies beyond any outstanding controversy, for example about rock glacier genesis and ice origin.
+It relies on the most common geomorphological evidences allowing the identification of rock glaciers in the landscape:

-Rock glaciers are debris landforms generated by a former or current creep of frozen ground (permafrost)3, detectable in the landscape with the following morphologies: front, lateral margins and optionally ridge-and-furrow surface topography.
-In a geomorphological slope sequence, rock glaciers are (or were) landforms conveying debris from an upslope area (source area or rooting zone) towards their front.
+Rock glaciers are debris landforms generated by the former or current creep of frozen ground (permafrost)3, detectable in the landscape with the following morphologies: front lateral margins and optionally ridge-and-furrow surface topography.
+In a geomorphological slope sequence, rock glaciers are landforms conveying (or having conveyed) debris from an upslope area (source area or rooting zone) towards their front.
 The debris grain size is not specified.